Ty Cobb: Death

 In his last days, Cobb spent some time with the old movie comedian Joe E. Brown, talking about the choices he had made in his life.
 According to Brown, Cobb said he felt that he had made mistakes and that he would do things differently if he could.
 He had played hard and lived hard all his life, had no friends to show for it at the end, and regretted it.
 Publicly, however, he claimed to have no regrets: "I've been lucky.
 I have no right to be regretful of what I did."

 He was taken to Emory University Hospital for the last time in June 1961 after falling into a diabetic coma.
-His first wife, Charlie, his son Jimmy and other family members came to be with him for his final days.
+His first wife Charlie, his son Jimmy, and other family members came to be with him for his final days.
 He died there on July 17, 1961, at age 74.

 Approximately 150 friends and relatives attended a brief service in Cornelia, Georgia, and drove to the Cobb family mausoleum in Royston for the burial.
 Cobb's family kept the event private, not trusting the media to report accurately on it.
-Baseball's only representatives at his funeral were three old-time players, Ray Schalk, Mickey Cochrane and Nap Rucker, along with Sid Keener, the director of the Baseball Hall of Fame, but messages of condolences numbered in the hundreds and included notes from Joe DiMaggio and Ted Williams.
+Baseball's only representatives at his funeral were three old-time players, Ray Schalk, Mickey Cochrane, and Nap Rucker, and Sid Keener, the director of the Baseball Hall of Fame, but messages of condolence numbered in the hundreds and included notes from Joe DiMaggio and Ted Williams.
 Family in attendance included Cobb's former wife Charlie, his two daughters, his surviving son Jimmy, his two sons-in-law, his daughter-in-law Mary Dunn Cobb and her two children.

 At the time of his death, Cobb's estate was reported to be worth at least $11.78 million (equivalent to $ today), including $10 million worth of General Motors stock and $1.78 million in The Coca-Cola Company stock.
 His will left a quarter of his estate to the Cobb Educational Fund, and distributed the rest among his children and grandchildren.
 Cobb is interred in the Rose Hill Cemetery in Royston, Georgia.
-As of April 2021, the Ty Cobb Educational Foundation has distributed $19.2 million in college scholarships to needy Georgians.
+As of April 2021, the Ty Cobb Educational Foundation has distributed $19.2 million in college scholarships to needy college bound Georgia students.